The Five Earths of the Bible (and the Eight Ages)

 Earth 3 will end with the cataclysmic earthquakes and atmospheric changes of the 7-year Tribulation and, ultimately, the return of the Christ detailed in Revelation 6-19.
 These alterations will so revise the planet & its heavens that Isaiah referred to the time of the thousand-year reign of the Lord as “the new heavens and the new earth” (Isaiah 65:17), which shouldn’t be confused with the Eternal Age of Earth 5 (Isaiah 66 & Revelation 21).
 This brings us to…

 Earth 4: The Millennium

 As with Earth 5, the nature of reality in Earth 4 — the Age of the Millennium — will be quite different from what we experience now in Earth 3.
 The Millennium is clearly detailed in Revelation 20:1-10.
 Earth 4 will be the result of earthquakes so massive that every vale will be elevated, every peak depressed, and every isle relocated (Revelation 6:12-14 & 16:17-21).
 Jerusalem will be raised up, and Mt.
-Zion will be established as chief of the mounts (Zechariah 14:10 & Micah 4:1).
+Zion will be established as chief of the mounts in some manner (Zechariah 14:10 & Micah 4:1).

 More importantly, Christ will reign from Jerusalem with the assistance of glorified, immortal believers while the devil & his filthy angels will be locked up in the Abyss, unable to deceive the nations until they’re released at the end.
 Meanwhile, mortals still alive at the end of the Tribulation and designated as “sheep” will be spiritually regenerated and allowed by Christ to enter the Millennium where they will propagate (Matthew 25:31-46), which you can read more about here.
 The Temple in Jerusalem will apparently be many times its current size with odd modifications.